kontent-ai-bot/kontent-jekyll/README.md

 ## Data items

-You can generate data items to be accessible through the `site.data`.
+You can generate data items to be accessible through the `site.data.items`.
 Add the data part to your config and all content types will be added to accessor based on their content types codename.
 You can override the accessor's name with a value associated with the content type codename key.
-Then you can accesss the items at `site.data.accessor_name`.
+Then you can accesss the items at `site.data.items.accessor_name`.

 You can also specifiy a data resolver to map the content items into custom format.
 See resolvers below.